Nathan Healy

 New Jersey Solar Incentives

-Paterson homeowners can reduce solar installation costs through various solar incentives in New Jersey and federal programs.
+Paterson residents can significantly reduce solar installation costs through multiple solar incentives in New Jersey designed to make clean energy more accessible.

-These incentives can change over time, so research current programs thoroughly and consider acting promptly to maximize available benefits.
+These incentives can change as programs evolve and funding shifts.
+Research current offerings thoroughly and consider acting promptly to maximize available benefits for your home.

 Incentive Type Description Source